jaroslaw-majka/algorithms-data-structures/README.md

 # Algorithms and Data Structures
 Algorithms and Data Structures for Python

+# Recursion

+This section is about recursive functions and how they work.
+More detailed information can be found [here](/algorithms/recursion/README.md)

 # Arrays

 This section describes basic array manipulation methods.